-6. Lesson Plan with Literacy Linkages and Content Area language considerations Incorporate tools of language development into planning and instruction for English language learners, and support development of English proficiency.
+8. Lesson Plan with Literacy Linkages and Content Area language considerations Incorporate tools of language development into planning and instruction for English language learners, and support development of English proficiency.
 Include one lesson plan where you have identified content and language objectives, academic vocabulary, adaptations/modifications and assessment strategies.
-You may use a lesson plan that you have previously written with the addition of language development and appropriate accommodations for English Language Learners.
+You may use a lesson plan that you have previously written with the addition of language development, cultural and linguistic appropriate instructional strategies and appropriate accommodations for English Language Learners.

-7. Experience-Advice
+9. Experience-Advice